illuminati945/ToDo/README.md

-A widget for Übersicht that displays the list of tasks in the Today section of Things.
+A widget for Übersicht that displays your TODO list on your screen

+Feel free to send suggestions and add stuff to the widget

 # Features